chris-vecchio/stata15-syntax-lists/README.md

 # Stata 15 function and command lists
-A process to generate lists of Stata commands and functions in csv format.
 I needed lists of all Stata functions and commands to update a Sublime Text 3 syntax file from Stata 14 to Stata 15.
 A quick google search turned up other Stata users looking for similar lists.
 I never found a complete solution so I decided to make my own.
 I (very) briefly describe the process I used for functions and commands.
 I've included all files needed to duplicate the process in the repo.
 Disclaimer: I haven't gone over the results in detail so please let me know if you see something incorrect or missing.
 Thanks and enjoy!

 ## Functions